 Remember, this is a business.
 The courts want to make sure that they get paid, and they aren’t trying to force you into a position where you have to skip out.

-The license suspension is also non-negotiable.
+If it is part of your sentence, the license suspension is also non-negotiable.
 It would be great to go outside and play basket-ball with Big Brothers/Big Sisters on the weekends as community service, but that’s hardly a punishment.
 A DWI charge is considered to be pretty serious in the state of New Jersey, and they want you to feel that fact after you walk out of the court room.
-Having to arrange for public transportation or having to annoy your friends/family for rides all of the time is a huge hassle.
+Having to blow into an ignition interlock device every time you want to drive your car, arrange for public transportation or having to annoy your friends/family for rides all of the time is a huge hassle.
 That alone, without all of the fines or potential jail time is enough to make you think twice about drinking and stepping foot inside a vehicle.
+Read More…

 Answer: Yes, but it’s not a good idea.
 First of all, DWI law is a highly complicated field.
 There are multiple certifications that lawyers are able to get, which allow us to challenge different elements of DWI cases against you.
 For one example, I am certified to operate the Alcotest 7110 machine which is the breath testing machine at the police station.
 This means that I can examine the “discovery” in your DWI case pertaining to the breath test results, and challenge the outcome based on the officers use of the machine.
 If the machine wasn’t used properly, I can have the results thrown out.